2009-Nissan-Cube/About-This-Hack/README.md

 4) You're golden!

 # Credits
-@BenSova for being awesome, providing some of the commands, and helping me debug a lot.
+@BenSova for being awesome, providing some of the commands, and helping me debug a lot. <br>
-@moosethegoose2213 for inspiring the project with his own awesome creation, Hedgefetch.
+@moosethegoose2213 for inspiring the project with his own awesome creation, Hedgefetch. <br>
 @MykolaG for suggesting the awesomesauce server icon.
 The internet for helping me with a lot of the code.